LiangQuan95/LiangQuan95/README.md

 Feel free to explore my projects, contribute ideas, and connect with me.
 Happy coding!!😄

+## Attribution

+These learning notes are based on the tutorials from the "Bro Code" YouTube channel.
+The channel provides valuable resources, and I highly recommend checking it out: <a href="https://www.youtube.com/channel/UC4SVo0Ue36XCfOyb5Lh1viQ">https://www.youtube.com/channel/UC4SVo0Ue36XCfOyb5Lh1viQ</a>

 <!---
 LiangQuan95/LiangQuan95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.